blakeashleyjr/blakeashleyjr.com/content/posts/whether-you-like-him-or-not-tuckers-message-fiasco-should-be-the-wakeup-call-you-need-to-encrypt-and-autodelete-your-messages/index.md

 Now is your chance to take stock of your digital life and the footprint you leave behind.
 Think twice before sending a message, even over Signal.
 You will likely not be able to predict when you will be sued, investigated, or otherwise thrown into the lime-light.

-[^1]: While I like Signal, especially communicating with normal, non-techie folks, there is plenty of game in town.
+[^1]: While I like Signal, especially when communicating with normal, non-techie folks, there is plenty of game in town.
 See the Privacy Guides [list](https://www.privacyguides.org/en/real-time-communication/) of private and secure messenger software.
 I personally like Simplex for communication with strangers, as I would rather not hand out a phone number.
 Reach out to me via the link in my signature to try it out!